charlieellington/energy-flow/pages/03-projects/Learning-in-public-as-a-Product/learning-in-public-as-a-product.md

 **Optional short form:**
 ### Setup
-- Download video descript
+- Take transcript from descript
-- *Also try this in Descript as it has a similar tool*
 ### Package for short-form
 - Take long form video
-- Put into Opus Clip and AI makes the short versions by splitting the video
+- Copy it in descript and then edit the layout to mobile
 ### b-roll creation
 - Take transcripts of short-forms
 - Transcript to o3 and create b-roll prompts